 Boston is also home to a wide number of universities and major health care institutions.
 In fact, the city has the nation’s highest concentration of colleges, with many alumni who stay after graduation to work and live in the city.
 This large population of young adults creates an atmosphere of people who are eager to network, get to know one another and have fun.

-We host a number of events with the Bruins including Cuts for a Cause (fans shave the heads of Bruins players with proceeds going to Floating Hospital), which raised nearly $60,000 in 2012.
+We host a number of events with the Bruins including Cuts for a Cause (fans shave the heads of Bruins players with proceeds going to Tufts Children's Hospital), which raised nearly $60,000 in 2012.
 Bruins players also regularly visit our pediatric patients and recently brought the Stanley Cup trophy to our atrium after their win in 2011.

 Bruins president, Cam Neely and the Cam Neely Foundation for Cancer Care have donated more than $25 million to help build up our cancer programs, hematology/oncology research, the Neely House and the Neely Pediatric Bone Marrow Transplant Unit.